aaguil8a/sales_predictions/README.md

 ![image](https://user-images.githubusercontent.com/55922514/138441941-280737aa-477b-49c1-b0c3-d47563e6022b.png)

-# Observation two: What is the relationship between sales and outlet type?
+# Observation Two: What Is the Relationship Between Sales and Outlet type?

 Within the boxplot, we see that sales are better at supermarket type 3 and that grocery store does the worse in terms of sales.